 Youth and Family Counselling

-YFC-400 Youth and Family Counselling
+YFC-400 Youth and Family Counselling, I & II

-This course in a nutshell:
+This two-part course in a nutshell:

 Discussion Topics: The focus is on a child-centered, family approach for counselling children and adolescents, emphasizing the interaction between family members during the counselling process.